If you're having trouble with the latest version (8.0.0), try an older one.

 |0x11||Y accelerometer data; starts at ~0x24, increases to ~0x35 when tilted fully backward, decreases to ~0x0A when tilted fully forward.|

-The tablet is broken up into an 8x5 grid of 256x256 each.
+The PS3 and 360 tablets are broken up into an 8x5 grid of 256x256 each.
 As the tablet's resolution is 1920x1080 (which doesn't divide evenly), the last row and column are slightly smaller:

 You can get the absolute coordinates of the point being pressed with:

 The Wii tablet is a little nuttier, and is broken up into an 8x6 grid (or something like this):

 Tablet/controller data is sent to PPJoy as follows: